 That means the student could do well in class all semester long and then do poorly, or not as well as they’d like, on the AP exam, and as a result, fail to receive college credit for all of their hard work.

-“The biggest comparison is that with AP, the student is taking a chance of getting college credit depending on how well they do on their AP exam and where they want to go to college,” explains James.
-“With dual enrollment, they can monitor their success throughout the course and receive credit for the course — not necessarily depending on any final exam score.”
+“The biggest comparison is that with AP, the student is taking a chance of getting college credit depending on how well they do on their AP exam and where they want to go to college,” explains Pritchett.
+“With Dual Enrollment, all students can be successful.
+Receiving college credit is not dependent on a single test.”

 Who Is Eligible for the Dual Enrollment Program at TROY?